Growth Hormone Deficiency in Children

 If the pituitary gland does not produce enough growth hormone, abnormally slow growth and short stature can result.
 Children who are deficient in growth hormone can also be deficient in other pituitary hormones such as thyroid-stimulating hormone, adrenocorticotropic hormone, follicle-stimulating hormone, and luteinizing hormone (this disorder is called hypopituitarism).

-A deficiency in growth hormone production most often has an unknown cause, but about 25% of cases have an identifiable cause, including
+A deficiency in growth hormone production without other hormone abnormalities most often has an unknown cause.
+However, approximately 25% of cases have an identifiable cause, including

 Symptoms of Growth Hormone Deficiency